 - Victims of the virus

-As of September 1st, more than $209,000 has been generously contributed to the Park County COVID-19 Resilience Fund, and we have granted more than $110,000 to organizations serving Park County.
+As of November 25th, more than $209,000 has been generously contributed to the Park County COVID-19 Resilience Fund, and we have granted $120,000 to organizations serving Park County.

 Park County COVID-19 Resilience Fund grants (partial listing):

 - ASPEN was awarded $10,000 toward their Emergency Hotel Fund to provide abuse survivors and victims a safe place to stay.

 - Big Brothers Big Sisters of Big Sky Country was awarded $2,808 to receive training on a Mental Health First Aid program they will be rolling out in Park County.

 - Child Care Connections received two grants totaling $17,500 to provide emergency tuition to families in need of childcare AND financial support for all licensed child care facilitates in Park to help reopen their doors.